julienagullo/rwdKit/README.md

 - Click `mobile button` to open responsive iframe which can be resized
 - Press `F4` key with iframe focus to reload only iframe content without cache
 - Resize the iframe precisely by changing size below the iframe then press `ENTER`
+- Switch from one breakpoint to another with the `left` and `right` arrows

 ## Contact